yiangmeng/aws-react-native-amplify-workshop/README.md

 ![Reference Architecture](img/reference-architecture.png)

-Our application allow users to create meetups and also to join existing meetups.
+Our application allows users to create meetups and also to join existing meetups.
 Each meetup has also a chat feature to let users discuss about the event.

 ### Screenshots